pekarskyi/ip-user-roles/README.md

 **Q: Is this plugin compatible with other user management plugins?**
 A: IP User Roles is designed to be compatible with standard WordPress functions.
 However, some advanced user management plugins might conflict with the multiple role functionality.

-## License

-This plugin is licensed under the GPL v2 or later.

-## Credits

-Developed by InwebPress.
-Visit our website at [https://inwebpress.com](https://inwebpress.com).

-## Support

-For support requests, please visit [https://github.com/inwebpress/ip-user-roles](https://github.com/inwebpress/ip-user-roles) or contact us through our website.